 It Was a Cross, But It Was No Eclipse

 Mitsubishi is a confused mess right now, and it’s been that way for years.
-A few years ago, Mitsubishi brought back the legendary Eclipse name, only to stick the badge on the back of a small crossover SUV, which was essentially the same as the archaic ASX (Outlander Sport in North America), but with slightly different styling.
+A few years ago, Mitsubishi brought back the legendary Eclipse name, only to stick the badge on the back of a small crossover SUV, which was closely related to the ASX (Outlander Sport in North America), sharing Mitsubishi’s GS-platform roots, but positioned as a distinct model with different proportions and packaging.

-This became a hugely controversial topic in the automotive industry, and while nobody really saw this as a positive thing, other automakers would soon join in on the fun.
+This became a hugely controversial move among enthusiasts and automotive media, and while nobody really saw this as a positive thing, other automakers would soon join in on the fun.
 Actually, “fun” probably isn’t the right word to use here.
 Shambles, maybe.

 More Named-for-Irony Crossovers

 One of the most recent examples of this is Ford.
-Ford of Europe struck a deal with the VW Group to use its van platforms and the ubiquitous MEB EV platform.
+Ford of Europe entered a strategic alliance with the Volkswagen Group covering commercial vehicle platform sharing and the use of VW’s MEB electric vehicle architecture.

-The Explorer EV was a regular electric crossover, and it confusingly uses the name of another Ford SUV, but due to its relative faithfulness to the source material, we’ll give that one a pass.
+The Explorer EV is a compact/mid-size electric crossover for Europe built on VW’s MEB platform, and it confusingly uses the name of another Ford SUV, but due to its relative faithfulness to the source material, we’ll give that one a pass.

 Ford’s latest electric crossover cannot be forgiven, though.
-It has been named Capri after the brand’s RWD sports car, which was sold from the late 1960s to the mid-1980s.
+It has been named Capri after the brand’s RWD sports car, which was sold from 1969 through 1986.

 This is a very sensitive topic in Europe, and especially the UK, so I’ll leave you to imagine the outcry from enthusiasts all over the continent.
 To add insult to injury, the new Capri is also not particularly attractive, and as far as its Capri-inspired styling traits go, well, they don’t work in the slightest.

-Despite having a Ford badge, it also doesn’t have much to do with Ford at all, as it is essentially the Ford equivalent to the Volkswagen ID.5.
+Despite having a Ford badge, it also doesn’t have much to do with Ford at all, as it’s closely related to the Volkswagen ID.5, sharing VW’s MEB platform and major EV hardware.

 Ford also did this with the Puma, a small sports car from the late 90s that was based on the Fiesta.
-Granted, the latest Puma is also based on the Fiesta, but again, it’s a crossover, and it’s now the smallest Ford you can buy since the Fiesta was, rather boneheadedly, discontinued.
+Granted, the latest Puma is also based on the Fiesta, but again, it’s a crossover, and it’s now the smallest Ford passenger car available in many European markets since the Fiesta was, rather boneheadedly, discontinued.

 This trend doesn’t seem to be slowing down anytime soon.
-We have heard rumors countless times of the Audi TT being resurrected as an electric crossover, though it now seems very unlikely.
+There have been recurring rumors and speculative reports about the TT name returning in some electrified form, but nothing has been confirmed, and recent reporting points more toward an electric sports-car-style successor than a TT-badged crossover, though it now seems very unlikely.

-Chevy’s celebrated Camaro could potentially return as a crossover, and we might even see a Corvette crossover down the line.
-Very recently, Acura confirmed the return of the RSX nameplate… for yet another electric crossover.
+There’s been speculation that the Camaro name could return in an electrified form, and reporting has suggested GM has explored expanding the Corvette brand into additional body styles, but none of this is confirmed Very recently, Acura has confirmed the return of the RSX nameplate on an all-electric SUV/crossover due in 2026.
 What’s even more confusing about that is that Acura actually did things the right way when it brought back the Integra.
-In Europe, Lancia has plans to bring back the Gamma as a crossover, and the list goes on and on.
+In Europe, Lancia has announced plans to revive the Gamma as a new flagship built on Stellantis’ STLA Medium platform (hybrid and electric), with production starting in 2026, widely expected to be crossover/fastback-like in form, and the list goes on and on.

 We Get it, But We Also Don’t